Self Teaching Guide

 Following the simulation you will be asked if you want to see the results.
 Click No, after returning to ProcessModel click the output report button .

-Scroll down to the Resources section.
+Click the General Report and then goto the Resources section.
 You’ll notice that the Level 2 resource was busy 96.7% of the time while the Level 1 resource was only busy 40% of the time.

-Scroll to the top to view the Activities section.
+Goto the Activities section.
 Notice the input queue for the Return Call activity had an Average Contents of 21.76 and an average wait time of 497.37 minutes.
 That’s over 8 hours in that activity alone before the call was returned.
 Our manager is not happy!

 Solution 1 – Hire More Staff